Definition of Time

 Buddhism does not regard time as an absolute container in which events occur, and which exists independently of those events.
 Thus, Buddhism does not assert space and time as a background grid that provides the space/time coordinates of objects located in it.
 Time (dus, Skt. kala) is a noncongruent affecting variable (ldan-min ‘du-byed) – in other words, it is a nonstatic phenomenon that is neither a form of physical phenomenon nor a way of being aware of something, and which is conceptually imputable on a nonstatic continuum.

-- That does not mean that if we stop conceptually imputing time and enter into a totally nonconceptual state, time no longer exists, either objectively or subjectively.
-Time is conceptually imputable, but that does not mean that it exists only when someone imputes it.
-Nor does it mean that time or a temporal interval can only be cognized conceptually.
-We certainly do cognize time nonconceptually.
+- That does not mean that if we stop conceptually labeling that period of time conventionally measured as a day and enter into a totally non-conceptual state, this period of time no longer exists, either objectively or subjectively.
+A period of time is conceptually measurable and can be designated with various conventions, but that does not mean that it exists only when someone measures it.
+Nor does it mean that a period of time or a temporal interval can only be cognized conceptually.
 When we see a glass fall from the table and break on the floor, we do not see just a sequence of still frames, like a strip of movie film, and conceptually synthesize them into the event.
-Simultaneously with seeing the glass in its various locations, we see the falling of the glass, the impermanence of the glass, and the moment of its falling.
+Simultaneously with seeing the glass in its various locations as it falls, we non-conceptually see in each moment the falling of the glass, the impermanence of the glass, and a moment on the period of time from when it falls from the table to when it hits the floor.

-- Impermanence, nonstaticness, or change implies cause and effect, and cause and effect implies time as the measurable interval between a cause and an effect.
+- Impermanence, nonstaticness, or change implies cause and effect, and cause and effect imply a period of time as the interval between a cause and an effect.
 Although voidness (emptiness), as a static phenomenon and the deepest truth (don-dam bden-pa, ultimate truth) about everything, is not subject to cause and effect, this does not mean that the deepest truth about everything is that everything actually exists independently of time.
 If everything did exist in that way, there would be no cause and effect.

-- A temporal interval is measurable in terms of sequences of karmic experience, such as the interval between someone’s acting destructively and that same person’s experiencing unhappiness and suffering as the result that ripens from it.
+- A temporal interval may be an imputation on a sequence of karmic experience, such as the interval between someone’s acting destructively and that same person’s experiencing unhappiness and suffering as the result that ripens from it.

-- It is also measurable in terms of cognitive sequences, such as the interval between someone’s seeing a leaf falling from a tree and then that same person’s seeing that leaf on the ground.
+- It may also be an imputation on a cognitive sequence, such as the interval between someone’s seeing a leaf falling from a tree and then that same person’s seeing that leaf on the ground.

-- Further, time is measurable in terms of a continuum of forms of physical phenomena changing according to the physical laws of cause and effect, such as the continuum of the leaf just mentioned or the continuum of a pot of milk transforming into a pot of yoghurt.
+- Further, a period of time may be an imputation on a continuum of forms of physical phenomena changing according to the physical laws of cause and effect, such as the continuum of the leaf just mentioned or the continuum of a pot of milk transforming into a pot of yoghurt.

-Thus, since time is something measurable or imputable on an interval within a continuum or sequence of mental or physical events, it is clear that time is relative to and dependent on the observer.
-This is the case both from the point of view of the observer’s experience of two events and an observer’s mentally labeling both the events and the interval between them.
+Thus, since time is an imputation on an interval within a continuum or sequence of mental or physical events, it is clear that time is relative to and dependent on the observer.
+This is the case both from the point of view of the observer’s non-conceptual experience of two events and an observer’s conceptually labeling both the events and the interval between them with categories and words.

 - But, please keep in mind, time is a nonstatic phenomenon that is neither a form of physical phenomenon nor a way of being aware of something.

-- A period of time is not the same as a person’s subjective perception and conceptualization of a period of time, which is a way of being aware of something.
+- A period of time is not the same as a person’s subjective perception and conceptualization of a period of time, which are ways of being aware of something.

 - For most people, the interval of a year, for instance, seems much shorter as they grow older.
 A year seems to pass more quickly at age forty than at age four.
 This is because one year is only 2.5 % of the life of a forty-year-old, but 25 % of the life of a four-year-old.
 From an objective point of view, however, since time is not a “thing” that passes, then to speak of different speeds at which time is passing, accelerating as we grow older, makes no sense.
 It is like speaking of different speeds at which the son of a barren woman drives his car.